loopandlearn/news/docs/index.md

 > Thanks to Miroslava Calegari, 2nd year “dedoc voice”, for this summary of a few of the high points from [ISPAD 2023](https://2023.ispad.org/)!

 * The importance of widespread population screening was a central topic.
 It's not just about one stage of diabetes, when the disease has already set in.
-Unlike previous conferences (ISPAD2022, ATTD2023) while speaking a lot about Stage 1 and Stage 2 of type 1 diabetes (before clinical diagnosis), this time, much attention was given to what's being called Stage 4 of diabetes - long standing <span translate="no">T1D</span>.
+Unlike previous conferences (ISPAD2022, ATTD2023) while speaking a lot about Stage 1 and Stage 2 of type 1 diabetes (before clinical diagnosis), this time, much attention was given to what's being called Stage 4 of diabetes - long standing&nbsp;<span translate="no">T1D</span>.

 * The evidence is clear: we should not simply wait for a universal solution to type 1 diabetes.
 There are various cures in the pipeline, and one size does not fit all.